When your kidneys fail, you need a kidney transplant to help you regain your kidney function and improve your overall health.

 - Living donor: From a healthy friend, relative or acquaintance

-- Decreased donor: From a registered organ donor who has recently passed away
+- Deceased donor: From a registered organ donor who has recently passed away

 Live donor transplants